 Lock Down Browser provides a custom interface for the Internet Explorer (Windows) or Safari

 On Tuesday, September 2, 2014, FAU High School will be joining the ranks of those who use Respondus Lockdown Browser.
 As a result, FAU students will notice some changes when opening LockDown Browser.
-Students will no longer go directly into Blackboard; instead, FAU students must use a drop-down menu to select “Florida Atlantic University.”
-After doing so, the students will be directed into Blackboard where they can log in as before and take their exam.
+Students will no longer go directly into Blackboard or Canvas; instead, FAU students must use a drop-down menu to select “Florida Atlantic University.”
+After doing so, the students will be directed into Blackboard, or Canvas, where they can log in as before and take their exam.

 If you have any questions, please contact the FAU helpdesk at helpdesk.fau.edu.